Selling software as a Service (SaaS) is vastly different from selling other, more traditional products.

 How do I get into SaaS Sales?

-In order to become a SaaS salesperson without any prior experience, you’ll need to land an entry-job at a SaaS company as a sales associate and become knowledgable in sales operations.
+In order to become a SaaS salesperson without any prior experience, you’ll need to land an entry-level job at a SaaS company as a sales associate and become knowledgeable in sales operations.

 What does success look like for a SaaS Sales team?

 High conversion rates and cold email/call reply rates are the most noticeable characteristics of successful sales teams in SaaS because they indicate high-performing sales demos and outreach efforts.